What are other zdi networks and student laboratories doing, what are they particularly successful with?

 MINT hands-on day in Gütersloh

 In September 2010, the zdi center per MINT GT district of Gütersloh and the Carl Miele vocational college for technology in the district of Gütersloh organized the MINT hands-on day for the first time.
 In November 2019, this event celebrated its 10th birthday.
-Around 4000 schoolchildren, teachers, parents and other interested parties took the opportunity to find out more about the wide range of STEM offers in the region.
+Around 4000 schoolchildren, teachers, parents and other interested parties took the opportunity to find out more about the wide range of MINT offers in the region.
 More than 50 actors presented a variety of MINT offers and topics as part of an exhibition and a stage program.
 The success of the event is evidenced by both the number of visitors and the great commitment of the participants.
 It should be emphasized that the event takes place on a Saturday, so it is not a mandatory date for school groups.

 zdi network: MINT in the Rhein-Sieg district: Rheinbacher MINT project days along the education chain

 Since 2009, a zdi project day has been held in Rheinbach, one of the nineteen municipalities in the Rhein-Sieg district, in which numerous educational institutions take part.
 Children from day-care centers and schools conduct research and experiment on a fixed topic, which is jointly decided in the project group meetings.
 The special thing about the project days is the diverse cooperation that arises along the education chain.